Shent/mp/README.md

 #yiimp - yaamp fork

 Required:
   linux, mysql, php, memcached, a webserver (lighttpd or nginx recommended)
+	## How to install them :
+	### New build from source & deploying everything into a brand new container
+	./deploy.sh

+	### Clear everything to prepare for a re-deploy
+	./clear.sh

+	### Post deploy installation
+	./install.sh

 Config for nginx: